infobloxopen/db-controller/docs/index.md

     * Status:
       - DbCreatedAt: Time the database was created.
-      - MatchedLabel: The name of the label that was successfully matched against the fragment key names in the db-controller configMap
+      - MatchedLabel: The name of the label that was successfully matched in the db-controller configMap
       - ConnectionInfo{} (data in connection info is projected into a secret)
          - Username: The username that the application will use for accessing the database.
          - Password: The password associated with the Username.